Armenian rock: Audience in Armenia

-Also the most popular Alternative Rock band in the world from Armenia is The Beautified Project.
+Also the most popular alternative rock band in the world from Armenia is The Beautified Project.
 The band has played concerts in Armenia, UK, Austria, Germany, France, Russia and Georgia.

-Music Awards
+Music awards

 Since 2004 International Armenian Music Award announces winners in various rock categories.
-Among laureates and nominees there were Bambir 2, Empyray, Oaksenham, Hexen, Gor Mkhitaryan, Red Snow (band) and others.
+Among laureates and nominees there were Bambir 2, Empyray, Oaksenham, Hexen, Gor Mkhitaryan, Red Snow and others.
 In 2009 Lebanese Armenian, Eileen Khatchadourian's album Midan received the award of the Best Rock Album of the year.